phruse/photoshop-plugin-starter/README.md

 [More information.](https://phruse.com/pat1/)

-Now, This Starter supports Windows and macOS(Apple Silicon does not test it yet).
+Now, This Starter supports Windows and macOS and has no code use conditions (Unlicense).

 ## Required
 ### Required CMake argument